legendu-net/blog/misc/content/2021/10/benchmark-a-rust-app/benchmark-a-rust-app.markdown

 3. Even if Criterion is currently the best available benchmarking tool available in Rust, it still have a few issues.
     - It can only benchmark public functions/methods with Rust stable
-    - The benchmark results of the same function (without code change) might vary significantly with 2 benchmarks running at very close times.
+    - If you benchmark WALL/CPU times,
-        Even though this is due to varying execution environemnt instead of of issues with Criterion,
+        the benchmark results of the same function (without code change) might vary significantly with 2 benchmarks running at very close times.
-        it makes the benchmark results unstable and less trustable, unfortunately.
+        It is suggested that you benchmark Linux perf events instead, which gives you stable benchmark results.

 4. There are lots of Criterion extensions enhancing features of Criterion.
     - cargo-criterion